MemoryofLight/startup/README.md

 border- the edge; default 0
 margin- empty space between elements if you add it; default 0 fr - only availabe in display: grid; means fraction of available space.
 1fr means all of the available space.
 You can also combine them in rations so 1fr and 2fr would split the space into three parts and give 1 part to an element and 2 parts to another

+### Bootstrap stuff
+- container-fluid - the container will span the entire width of the viewport.
+- container - has a fixed left and right margin